 Since joining the RNZB in 2014, Leonora Voigtlander has excelled in both classical and contemporary works.
 In 2018 Leonora performed in The Piano: the ballet, Balanchine’s Divertimento No. 15 and two of the new works created for Strength & Grace.
 To finish off the year, Leonora performed in Val Caniparoli’s The Nutcracker in a range of solo roles including Arabian Coffee, the Spanish Dance and the Act I comic cameo of the maid.

-The highlight of 2016 was performing in all three of the works in the acclaimed Speed of Light mixed bill which included William Forysthe’s In the Middle Somewhat Elevated, Andonis Foniadakis’ Selon désir and Alexander Ekman’s Cacti.
+The highlight of 2016 was performing in all three of the works in the acclaimed Speed of Light mixed bill, including William Forsythe’s In the Middle Somewhat Elevated, Andonis Foniadakis’ Selon désir and Alexander Ekman’s Cacti.

 Leonora revisited Cacti in 2017 and also performed Alexander Ekman’s Episode 31 as part of the Three By Ekman triple bill.
-That same year she also performed the role of the Lead Bandit in Carmen and was one of the Eight Girls L’Arlésienne by Roland Petit and the premiere season of Francesco Ventriglia’s Romeo and Juliet.
+That same year she appeared in Roland Petit’s Carmen and L’Arlésienne and in Romeo and Juliet.

 Leonora’s early roles with the RNZB included A Christmas Carol, Don Quixote, and Salute.
 She danced roles including the Wicked Witch of the West in The Wizard of Oz, Peaseblossom in A Midsummer Night’s Dream in New Zealand and Hong Kong, and in Ethan Stiefel and Johan Kobborg’s Giselle during the company’s UK and Italy tour in 2015 and the New Zealand restaging in 2016.